Shudder to Think: History

 Swiz ex-bassist Nathan Larson and ex-Jawbox drummer Adam Wade replaced Matthews and Russell in 1992 on guitar and drums respectively.
-Matthews and Russell last performed live with the band on January 1, 1992, and June 28, 1992, respectively, as announced by Wedren to the crowd during those concerts.
+Matthews and Russell last performed live with the band on January 1, 1992, and June 28, 1992, as announced by Wedren to the crowd during those concerts.

-The band subsequently signed to Epic, with whom Pony Express Record was released in September 1994.
-The album's angular, mathematical post-hardcore earned it a devoted cult following – especially after the video for the track "X-French Tee Shirt" became a buzz clip on MTV and was regularly aired on the channel, as well as an article in Rolling Stone.
+The band subsequently signed to Epic Records, with whom Pony Express Record was released in September 1994.
+The album's angular, mathematical post-hardcore earned it a devoted cult following, especially after the video for the track "X-French Tee Shirt" became a buzz clip on MTV and was regularly aired on the channel, as well as an article in Rolling Stone.
 The track also peaked at #36 on the Radio and Records Alternative chart.
 The album had sold 30,000 copies in the United States by the end of October 1994, and by February 1997 had sold 60,000 copies.

 Over the next few years, Wedren successfully battled Hodgkin's Disease, Larson recorded an album with side project band Mind Science of the Mind, and Wade left the group.
-He was replaced by Kevin March, formerly drummer with Dambuilders.
+He was replaced by Kevin March, the former drummer of The Dambuilders.

 They released another album, 50,000 B.C. in 1997, touring in support of it with March on drums, and touring member Chuck Scott on keyboards and percussion.
 The album was released to mixed reviews and was a commercial flop.
 It was after this that the band pivoted to writing soundtracks for films, composing the soundtracks to First Love, Last Rites, High Art, and providing two songs for the film Velvet Goldmine in 1998.

 However, 1998 marked Larson's departure and the end of the group.
-Wedren has pursued a solo career, including an appearance on the Down to You soundtrack with "Didn't Mean to Do You Harm", and contributed backing vocals to Verve Pipe's 1999 eponymous album.
+Wedren has pursued a solo career, including an appearance on the Down to You soundtrack with "Didn't Mean to Do You Harm", and contributed backing vocals to The Verve Pipe's 1999 eponymous album.

 Both Larson and Wedren have gone on to create highly regarded music for films.
 David Wain, founder of comedy troupe The State, was a high-school friend of Wedren's, and Wedren's music has appeared in many television series and films stemming from the troupe and its alumni, such as Reno 911! and Wet Hot American Summer.
 Wedren also makes solo music, and released his debut album, Lapland, in 2005.
 Larson has formed a new band called Hot One.